A Quick Guide on DS Flashcarts

 Most of these carts sold today are labelled as r4isdhc.com or r4i-sdhc.com, but others do exist.
 The timebomb causes the cart to stop loading into the menu after a certain date, but can be fixed by either switching to the YSMenu kernel or the de-timebombed stock kernel.
 Ace3DS+ clones are recommended instead due to the Wood kernel having higher compatibility with certain features such as Wii connectivity in DS games.

-One notable advantage of these carts over DSOne or Ace3DS+ clones is that they support ntrboot for installing CFW on a 3DS.
+One notable advantage of these carts over Ace3DS+ clones is that they support ntrboot for installing CFW on a 3DS.
 If you are looking for a cart with ntrboot support, then these carts are a decent choice.
 However, the Ace3DS X above is preferable for that purpose, since it has ntrboot preflashed and uses a better kernel when in DS mode.

 There is a lot of misinformation surrounding these timebombs, see our Timebomb Misconceptions page for more details.